Betamovie: BMC-100P and BMC-110

 Released in May 1983.
 The first model and the world's first consumer grade camcorder.
 BMC-100P is the PAL model and BMC-110 is the NTSC model.

 The camera uses a SMF Trinicon tube as its image sensor.
 It features 6X power zoom, manual focus, and an optical viewfinder.
 It requires 35 Lux to operate.
 The BMC-110 only records in BII.

 BMC-200P and BMC-220

+The front of a BMC-220.

 This camera features auto-focus.
 Apart from this, it is identical to the first model.